A teenager was busted today for robbing a woman of her car along Broad Street.

 The Aiken Standard is reporting today that two young women were charged with stealing guns in Ridge Spring.

-24-year-old Tina Driggers (top) and 18-year-old Mary G. Huggins (bottom), who are each charged with two counts of second-degree burglary.
+We've got the mugshots of 24-year-old Tina Driggers (top) and 18-year-old Mary G. Huggins (bottom), who are each charged with two counts of second-degree burglary.

 According to The Standard, a 26-year-old man called authorities to report that he saw the pair breaking into a home on Clayton Road.
 According to the man, he saw the women knock on the door, enter the back of the home and then leave with firearms.
 The man said he saw their vehicle heading toward his home, so he armed himself with a shotgun.
 He then held the women at gunpoint and called the sheriff's office, The Standard reports.